 Intel thinks it could use drones to make infrastructure a little safer, perhaps even making safety checks for bridges something that's done automatically.
 This week Intel CEO Brian Krzanich presented the company's vision for how its commercial drones can perform inspections and close mapping that have previously required putting human inspectors in some precarious positions.

-In his opening keynote at the AUVSI Xponential robotics and unmanned systems conference in Dallas, Krzanich shared a simulation video showing off the abilities of Intel's Falcon 8+ drone and Mission Control software.
+In his opening keynote at the AUVSI Xponential robotics and unmanned systems conference in Dallas, Krzanich demonstrated the abilities of Intel's Falcon 8+ drone and Mission Control software, which you can see in the video below.

 The company has touted the drone and its ability to capture detailed images down to millimeter resolution as an ideal solution for inspections and detailed mapping of all sorts of structures.